SCPR/kpcc-data-team/tools-and-scripts/twitter-hashtag-search/README.md

 twitter-hashtag-search
 ========================

-**WHAT**: A quick and easy Python script to grab tweets from a given hashtag
+**WHAT**: A quick and easy Python script to grab tweets from a given hashtag and write to a csv.

-If you liked this, you might also like [a quick and easy Python script to grab instagram posts from a given hashtag]()
+If you liked this, you might also like [a quick and easy Python script to grab instagram posts from a given hashtag  and write to a csv.](/tools/instagram-hashtag-search)

 Quickstart
 ==========